pagoulid/DrMap/README.md

         Added custom zoom in/out(Left click/Right click on map)

-                    NOTE : To display information click marker to select,then click again NOTE : It is preferable to use the custom implementation of zoom , and not the zoom buttons provided by Google , to avoid bugs with the display
+                    NOTE : To display information click marker to select,then click again NOTE : It is preferable to use the custom implementation of zoom , and not the zoom buttons provided by Google API , to avoid bugs with the display